Kotumachagi: Temples

 Kotumachagi has many temples, among the most famous are Lord Sri Someshwara Temple, which was built in the chalukya style, and the Grama-devate Sri Durga-Devi temple.
 Very grand processions and Jaatras are held during the Yugadi, Dasara, Deepavali festivals.
-The village also has Zindashav Ali dargah tomb of Zindashav Ali, a famous Sophie Saint from 150 to 200 years ago.
+The village also has Zindashav Ali dargah tomb of Zindashav Ali, a famous Sufi Saint from 150 to 200 years ago.
 Every year Urs is celebrated, which falls approximately after Makara Sankranthi.
 People of this village live harmoniously.
 All together they celebrate Yugadi, Dasara, Deepavali, Urs and Muharram festivals.